VDI-CodING/codeING-main/section1/section1-basics.md

 - Usage of 'this'

-## #6 - Introduction of object-oriented Programming
+## :arrow_forward: S1D3 - Classes and Interfaces
 Lead: @stan1025 (Andreas Stutz)
-'class' keyword
-What are classes, whats relevant for it
-What kind of Object types exist in TypeScript

-Einführung in Interfaces
-Was ist der Mehrwert von INterfaces
-Einführung des Entwurfsprinzips "Interface segragation"
+After the introduction of types and variables as well as control flows and functions, the next step is to learn something about classes and interfaces.

+The following topics will be adressed:
+- Introduction into Classes
+- Differences between Objects and Classes
+- Introduction to Interfaces
+- INtroduction to Interface Segregation

-## #8 - Inheritance and Type Checking
+## :arrow_forward: S1D4 - Inheritance and Type Checking
 Lead: @stan1025 (Andreas Stutz)
-Einführung von Ableitungen
-Was kann man mit Ableitungen tun

-How types can be checked
-- instance checking
-- type checking
+Next to classes and interfaces, inheritance and type checking are also some basic construct from the paradigm of object-oriented programming.
+In this Dojo basic topics into class inheritance and type checking is given.

+The following topics will be adressed:
+- Introduction to Inheritance
+- Introduction to abstract classes
+- Introduction to Type and Instance Checking
-- 'as' keyword
+- Introduction of the 'as' operator
-- '< >' notation
+- Introduction of the '< >' notation